-You are considered a deferred member if you have left covered employment but have not withdrawn your member contributions and interest and have service credit in VRS or are maintaining an account balance in a Virginia optional retirement plan.
+You are considered a deferred member if you have left covered employment but have not withdrawn your defined benefit member contributions and interest and have defined benefit service credit in VRS or are maintaining an account balance in a Virginia optional retirement plan.

-Defined Benefit Plan
+Defined Benefit Component

-This plan provides a monthly benefit during retirement based on age, total service credit and average final compensation.
+The defined benefit component provides a retirement benefit based on your age, total service credit and average final compensation at retirement.
+VRS manages the investments and related risk for member and employer contributions under this component.